ARPA-Network/BLS-TSS-Network/crates/arpa-node/README.md

 # Arpa Node

-This crate provides a node side on-chain implementation as well as an off-chain demo to the provided DKG and Threshold-BLS based randomness service(Randcast).
+This crate provides a node side on-chain implementation to the provided DKG and Threshold-BLS based randomness service(Randcast).

 The Arpa Node consists of an event queue, two types of task schedulers and a set of listeners and subscribers.
 Events are passed within components and drive them to work.
 All the components and data access layer(with sqlite) are wrapped in a context, which holds and shares all the information needed for the client bin and grpc servers to expose services.